Community Project Partnerships

 - The means of evaluating and measuring your success

 - Your plans for long-term sustainability of the program

 Use font no smaller than 11 point and margins no smaller than 1 inch.
 We must receive your applications by 5:00 pm on Friday, October 26, 2015.

 ***Full Applications must be submitted via email at firstname.lastname@example.org. ***

 Helpful Hints to Consider If You Are Asked to Submit a Full Proposal

 - Define the specific needs of the community you will serve.

 - Numerical data is extremely helpful when demonstrating community need.

 - Be specific with the details of your plan.
-“We will improve the self-esteem of teenage girls” is not as clear as “We will offer a six-part training program for fifty 12 to 16-year-old girls which will include sessions on hygiene, career options, study skills, and money management.”
+“We will improve the self-esteem of women” is not as clear as “We will offer a six-part training program for fifty 12 to 16-year-old women which will include sessions on hygiene, career options, study skills, and money management.”

 - Delineate how JLNO volunteers and funds will be used.
 Include a total organizational budget, a project budget, and a revenue plan.
 We need to know how JLNO’s funding fits into both your organization’s budget as well as the project budget.